You absolutely must visit Petra during a trip to Jordan.

 Make sure to also read my post “The Complete Guide To Becoming A More Responsible Traveler.”

 … and even people living on the site

-Before visiting Petra, my guide told me that the people that once lived in the site had been moved to a nearby city specifically built for them.
-I would have never thought that anybody could live in Petra anyways, but upon further explorations, I realized that some still do.
-I saw some caves that did look like someone was living in them; and on a couple of occasions I even spotted a family.
+Before I went to visit Petra, my guide told me that the people that once lived in the site had been moved to a nearby city specifically built for them.
+Yet, there are still people living in Petra anyways.
+If you walk off the main path you will see caves that look like someone is living in them; and on a couple of occasions you may even spot a family.

 Drinking lots of water is vital…

-Between the sun, the dry air, the altitude and all the walking, dehydration may be an issue when visiting Petra.
-I carried around two bottles of water and sipped regularly.
+Between the sun, the dry air, the altitude and all the walking, dehydration may be an issue when you visit Petra.
+Carry two bottles of water and sip it regularly.
 The good news is that there are many local vendors spread around the site that sell cold water.
 A good water bottle may be a good idea to keep the water cold.

 … as is wearing sunblock (and a hat)

 With such strong sun, it is easy to get sunburnt in Petra.
-I wore lots of sunblock and reapplied it throughout the day.
+Make sure to apply lots of sunblock and reapply it throughout the day.
 Wearing a hat may also be a good idea.